hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 * `disk_mbps_read_write` - (Optional) The bandwidth allowed for this disk; only settable for UltraSSD disks.
 MBps means millions of bytes per second.

+* `disk_iops_read_only` - (Optional) The number of IOPS allowed across all VMs mounting the shared disk as read-only; only settable for UltraSSD disks with shared disk enabled.
+One operation can transfer between 4k and 256k bytes.

+* `disk_mbps_read_only` - (Optional) The bandwidth allowed across all VMs mounting the shared disk as read-only; only settable for UltraSSD disks with shared disk enabled.
+MBps means millions of bytes per second.

 * `disk_size_gb` - (Optional, Required for a new managed disk) Specifies the size of the managed disk to create in gigabytes.
 If `create_option` is `Copy` or `FromImage`, then the value must be equal to or greater than the source's size.
 The size can only be increased.

 ~> **NOTE:** Changing this value is disruptive if the disk is attached to a Virtual Machine.
 The VM will be shut down and de-allocated as required by Azure to action the change.
 Terraform will attempt to start the machine again after the update if it was in a `running` state when the apply was started.